noahjahn/docker-workshop/docs/python.md

 ./python python manage.py runserver
 ```

-Now we have the development server up and running and we can see the port that is being used by Django.
+Now we have the development server up and running, and we can see the port that is being used by Django.
 We'll need to publish that port in the `docker-compose.yml` file

 :::code-group